Be reassured that the risk of contracting COVID-19 on board a flight is very low.

 (3) Personal overhead ventilation can strengthen airflow downward

 (4) All passengers face forwards, not at each other

 (5) They should be worn throughout the travel process

 We are aware of the specific incidents on the studied flights (London to Hanoi and Boston to Hong Kong).
 These two flights took place in March 2020, before face masks on flights became a requirement, and before a global framework was agreed and implemented.

-Since the beginning of 2020, 1.2 billion passengers have traveled while there have been 44 cases of COVID-19 reported in which transmission is thought to have been associated with a flight journey (inclusive of confirmed, probably and potential cases).
+Since the beginning of 2020, 1.2 billion passengers have traveled while there have been fewer than 100 documented cases of COVID-19 reported in which transmission is thought to have been associated with a flight journey (inclusive of confirmed, probably and potential cases).
 That’s one case for every 27 million travelers.